MartinBies/MartinBies.github.io/_pages/research.md

 * [SheafCohomologiesOnToricVarieties](/SheafCohomologiesOnToricVarieties.pdf)

-## Installation and first steps
+## Installation instructions

-Installation instructions for Debian9 and Ubuntu18.04 can be found [here](/Instructions.txt).
-They assume that you do not have a running version of gap yet and make, among others, use of the script [homalg_clone](/homalg_clone.sh) which clones a selection of gap-packages.
+For Debian9 and Ubuntu18.04, you can find installation instructions [here](/Instructions.txt).
+They assume that you do not have a running version of gap yet.
+It will download the script [homalg_clone](/homalg_clone.sh), which is used to clone a selection of gap-packages from github.

 Once the installation is complete, you can navigate into the individual package folders to create the latest documentation and test the installation.
 To create the latest documentation do the following: